-Warbstow School is committed in both vision and practice to an inclusive ethos which values the achievements of all children.
+Warbstow Primary Academy is committed in both vision and practice to an inclusive ethos which values the achievements of all children.

-As a small school we recognise that the needs of our children may change from year to year and we are committed to adapting and developing so that we can respond well to the diverse needs of the children in our local community.
+As a small school we recognise that the needs of our children may change from year to year, and we are committed to adapting and developing so that we can respond well to the diverse needs of the children in our local community.

-As a school we have experience in working with children with a range of special educational needs and disabilities such as: Dyslexia, Autistic Spectrum Disorder, Physical and medical needs, speech, language and communication needs, hearing and vision difficulties, asthma, diabetes, global delay, emotional and social needs, and mental health difficulties.
+As a school we have experience in working with children with a range of special educational needs and disabilities such as: Dyslexia, Autistic Spectrum Disorder, physical and medical needs, speech, language and communication needs, hearing and vision difficulties, asthma, diabetes, global delay, emotional and social needs, and mental health difficulties.

-The Special Educational Needs and Disabilities Coordinator, Mrs Provis, also has experience working in both Primary (mainstream and Area Resource Base) and Pre School settings.
+The Special Educational Needs and Disabilities Coordinator, Mrs Bancroft, also has experience working in a variety of schools.